Shift-Environmental/Rpanion-server/README2.md

 ### What Happens When You Relinquish:
 1. Your GCS connection is removed from the system
-2. The backup GCS with the highest System ID becomes active
+2. The backup GCS with the lowest System ID becomes active
 3. Your next heartbeat will reconnect you as a new connection (as a backup, unless no other GCS exists)

 ### Special Case - Only One GCS: